section-engineering-education/engineering-education/content/authors/stephen-mutua/index.md

 images:
   - url: /engineering-education/authors/stephen-mutua/avatar.jpg
 ---
-I’m interested in programming.
-I’m currently learning computer science.
-I’m looking to collaborate on software development.
-I  portray excellent skills and demonstrated the ability to improve knowledge advancement in technology.
+Stephen Mutua is interested in programming.
+He is currently learning computer science.
+He is looking to collaborate on software development.
+He portrays excellent skills and demonstrated the ability to improve knowledge advancement in technology.